Slipped upper femoral epiphysis

 During growth, there is a widening of the physeal plate which is particularly pronounced during a growth spurt.
 Also, the axis of the physis alters during growth and moves from being horizontal to being oblique.
 As the physis becomes more oblique, shear forces across the growth plate increase and result in an increased risk of fracture and resultant slippage.

-The radiographic series used to investigate varies depends on institution:
+The radiographic series used to investigate varies depending on institution:

 In the pre-slip phase, there is a widening of the growth plate with irregularity and blurring of the physeal edges and demineralization of the metaphysis.
 This is followed by the acute slip, which is posteromedial.
 In a chronic slip, the physis becomes sclerotic and the metaphysis widens (coxa magna).